 - Download the application from the Dual Enrollment website.
 See "Dual Credit Application 2013-2014".

-- Students can request that the application packet be mailed to them by contacting Dual Enrollment Programs, 330-672-3743.
+- Students can request that the application packet be mailed to them by contacting Dual Enrollment Programs at 330-672-3743.

-- Students can pick up the application by visiting the Dual Enrollment Programs office, 217 Schwartz Center during open office hours.
-Office hours are Monday –Friday, 8:30 a.m. to 5:00 p.m.
+- Students can pick up the application by visiting the Dual Enrollment Programs office, located in room 217 Schwartz Center from Monday - Friday, 8:30 a.m. to 5:00 p.m.

 - Students can ask in the school counselor's office to see if applications are available.

-Mail applications to the following address or contact Dr. Gloria Dunnivan at email@example.com to have them picked up at your high school:Kent State University Schwartz Center Dual Enrollment Programs 800 East Summit Street, Room 217 Kent, Ohio 44242
+Mail applications to the following address:Kent State University Schwartz Center Dual Enrollment Programs 800 East Summit Street, Room 217 Kent, Ohio 44242